luke-grantham/resume-scripting-with-kotlin/README.md

 What I wanted to accomplish is:
  - Have one really clean format.
- - Easy to rearrange sections without breaking everything.
+ - Easy to rearrange sections without breaking formatting.
  - Easy to change formatting like text size and spacing between bullets.
  - Generates a PDF.